LukeGrahamLandry/franca/devlog.md

 ugh, now i have to go through and do that in all my .ssa tests.

 but anyway, i can link to libc on linux now. only took 700 years.

+- clean up some libc functions to use #target_os because they don't exist for x64 linux.
+`__clear_cache`, sys_icache_invalidate, sys_dcache_flush, pthread_jit_write_protect_np.
+- made expr::switch discard branches if inspect is a constant.
+- need to ask for libdl (for dlopen) and pthread seperately from libc
+- franca_runtime_init isn't getting the cli args passed to it (it segfaults trying to read them and the length looks like a pointer. query_cli_args works tho (hacking that in makes sudoku work but still not the compiler).

 ## (Feb 10)